Avedis Recovery Mission

 Avedis Recovery works within an umbrella of collaborative services.
-Although many treatment centers do focus on holistic practices, we here at Avedis pay attention to specific areas in which shed light on our 12-step recovery model.
-We are committed to remaining open to exploring other healing methodologies that fit our clients as well.
-In this, we attend to clients primarily based on their motivation.
+Although many treatment centers do focus on holistic practices, at Avedis pay attention to particular areas of focus that shed light on our 12-step recovery model.
+We are committed to remaining open to exploring other healing methodologies that best fit individual clients.
+Our focus is to attend to clients primarily based on their motivation.
+If you’re reading this, there is a good chance that you or someone you love is struggling with substance use disorder.
+To us, this disease is personal, contagious, damaging to the individual using substances and their loved ones.
+This substance abuse ultimately leads to a tragedy that we all become affected as a whole.

 Motivation & the 12 Steps

 One of the most difficult areas of recovery is to empower one’s motivation, as it is the single transporter towards any further treatment.
-We value the importance of orientation through the model of psycho-education, preparation of one’s internal discomfort, and separating the impulsivity of flight mechanisms between the true individual within.
-As we are granted a client’s dedication, we then set up the client for a journey towards steps 2 and 3, which revolves around finding a higher power.
+We value the importance of alignment through the model of psycho-education, preparation of one’s internal discomfort, and separating the impulsivity of flight mechanisms between the true individual within.
+Once we see a client’s dedication to heal, we set up the client for a journey towards steps 2 and 3, which revolves around finding a higher power.

 Creating Space for Your Higher Power

-The importance here is to find their own higher power, so how do we create the space for this to happen with so many behavioral and cognitive factors trying to capture the individual towards their escape mechanism?
+The importance in this step is to find their own higher power.
+We help create the space for this to happen using many behavioral and cognitive strategies.
+We help identify what is trying to move the individual toward their escape mechanism.
+The strategies we use include:

 - Audio therapy